-Of the six parameters shown in Figure 13.21, the most important are peak height and the return time.
+Of the six parameters shown in Figure 13.21, the most important are peak height and return time.
 Peak height is important because it is directly or indirectly related to the analyte's concentration.
 The sensitivity of an FIA method, therefore, is determined by the peak height.
 The return time is important because it determines the frequency with which we may inject samples.
-Figure 13.22 shows that if we inject a second sample at a time T' after we inject the first sample, there is little overlap of the two FIA curves.
-By injecting samples at intervals of T', we obtain the maximum possible sampling rate.
+Figure 13.22 shows that if we inject a second sample at a time T' after injecting the first sample, there is little overlap of the two FIA curves.